Mjz86/c_colon/mcc.md

  the hash type that the abiof operator gives.

- its a 128 bit uuid , it doesn't support any operations outside of the abi operators,  other than the usual load and store or casts.
+ its a 128 bit uuid , it doesn't support any operations outside of the ABI operators,  other than the usual load and store or casts.

  for example,  the hash given by xxhash128.